-(a) An overseas corporation or any other body corporate must not carry on business in the Union unless it is registered under this Division.

-- (b) An overseas corporation or other body corporate is not deemed to carry on business in the Union merely because in the Union it: - (i) is or becomes a party to a legal proceeding or settles a legal proceeding or a claim or dispute; - (ii) holds meetings of its directors or shareholders or carries on other activities concerning the management of its internal affairs; - (iii) maintains a bank account; - (iv) effects a sale of property through an independent contractor; - (v) solicits or procures an order that becomes a binding contract only if the order is accepted outside the Union; - (vi) lends money, creates evidence of a debt or creates a charge on property; - (vii) secures or collects any of its debts or enforces its rights in relation to securities relating to those debts; or - (viii) invests its funds or holds property. - (c) The Registrar may issue further guidelines from time to time regarding the matter of whether an overseas corporation or other body corporate is carrying on business in the Union, provided such guidelines are not inconsistent with this section. - (d) The Union Minister may also prescribe, whether on the application of any person or of the Union Minister's own motion, whether or not a body corporate, or a class of bodies corporate in the same circumstances, will be taken to be carrying on business in the Union.
+- (a) An overseas corporation or any other body corporate must not carry on business in the Union unless it is registered under this Division. - (b) An overseas corporation or other body corporate is not deemed to carry on business in the Union merely because in the Union it: - (i) is or becomes a party to a legal proceeding or settles a legal proceeding or a claim or dispute; - (ii) holds meetings of its directors or shareholders or carries on other activities concerning the management of its internal affairs; - (iii) maintains a bank account; - (iv) effects a sale of property through an independent contractor; - (v) solicits or procures an order that becomes a binding contract only if the order is accepted outside the Union; - (vi) lends money, creates evidence of a debt or creates a charge on property; - (vii) secures or collects any of its debts or enforces its rights in relation to securities relating to those debts; - (viii) conducts an isolated transaction that is completed within a period of 30 days, not being one of a number of similar transactions repeated from time to time; or - (ix) invests its funds or holds property. - (c) The Registrar may issue further guidelines from time to time regarding the matter of whether an overseas corporation or other body corporate is carrying on business in the Union, provided such guidelines are not inconsistent with this section. - (d) The Union Minister may also prescribe, whether on the application of any person or of the Union Minister's own motion, whether or not a body corporate, or a class of bodies corporate in the same circumstances, will be taken to be carrying on business in the Union.